PrismLauncher/PrismLauncher/README.md

 - An [AUR package](https://aur.archlinux.org/packages/polymc-git/) is available.
 - A Gentoo ebuild is available in the [swirl](https://git.swurl.xyz/swirl/ebuilds) overlay, named `games-action/polymc`.
 Check the README for instructions on how to add the overlay.
 - A Flatpak is available in [Flathub](https://flathub.org/apps/details/org.polymc.PolyMC).
-You can install it from there or build it yourself using [this source](https://github.com/flathub/org.polymc.PolyMC)
+You can install it from there or build it yourself using [this source](https://github.com/flathub/org.polymc.PolyMC).
-- Generic, prebuilt packages (archived by version) can be found [here](https://packages.polymc.org/) ([latest](https://packages.polymc.org/latest))
+- Generic, prebuilt packages (archived by version) can be found [here](https://packages.polymc.org/) ([latest](https://packages.polymc.org/latest)).
 - Last build status: https://jenkins.polymc.org/job/PolyMC/lastBuild/
 - [Linux (AMD64) System](https://packages.polymc.org/latest/lin64-system/lin64-system.tar.zst) ([SHA256](https://packages.polymc.org/latest/lin64-system/lin64-system.tar.zst.sha256)) - this is a generic system package intended to be used as a base for making distro-specific packages.
 - [Windows (32-bit)](https://packages.polymc.org/latest/win32/win32.zip) ([SHA256](https://packages.polymc.org/latest/win32/win32.zip.sha256)) - this is a portable package, you can extract it anywhere and run it.
 This package needs testing.
 - [Debian (AMD64)](https://packages.polymc.org/latest/deb/polymc-amd64.deb) ([SHA256](https://packages.polymc.org/latest/deb/polymc-amd64.deb.sha256)) - this is intended to be installed with `dpkg -i`.
 Alternatively, you may build the `.deb` yourself, by going to `packages/debian` and running `./makedeb.sh`.
 - [AppImage (AMD64)](https://packages.polymc.org/latest/appimage/PolyMC-latest-x86_64.AppImage) ([SHA256](https://packages.polymc.org/latest/appimage/PolyMC-latest-x86_64.AppImage.sha256)) - `chmod +x` must be run on this file before usage.
-This should work on any distribution
+This should work on any distribution.
 - MacOS currently does not have any packages.
 We are still working on setting up MacOS packaging.

 ## Development